LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Methods/DefaultConstructor.md

 //  F f; // compile error as F has a member of reference type without a default initializer.
 }
 ```

+If you do not supply any constructors, the compiler implicitly writes a default constructor and a copy
+constructor.
+If you write at least one constructor of any variety, the compiler does not implicitly write a
+default constructor, but it still gives you a copy constructor if you don’t write one yourself.
+You can take control over the compiler’s implicit behavior without writing any of your own constructors.
+Write a function header without a body for the constructor, and use =default to get the compiler’s implicit
+definition.
+Use =delete to suppress that function.
+For example, if you don’t want anyone creating copies of a
+class, note the following:
+struct dont_copy
+{
+dont_copy(dont_copy const&) = delete;
+};
+More common is letting the compiler write its copy constructor but telling the human reader
+explicitly.
+As you learn more about C++, you will learn that the rules for which constructors the compiler
+writes for you, and when it writes them, are more complicated than what I’ve presented so far.
+I urge you
+to get into the habit of stating when you ask the compiler to implicitly provide a constructor, even if it
+seems trivially obvious.
+struct point
+{
+point() = default;
+point(point const&) = default;
+int x, y;
+};